Santiago de los Caballeros: Tourism

 The city of Santiago de los Caballeros is visited by 250,000 people daily and it is a reference point for different types of tourism: Health, Cultural, Gastronomic and local tourism.
 The profile of tourists in Santiago is 10% business and 85% diaspora.
 As of 2023, the city received over 60,000 international tourists for the health sector, 200% up from 20,000 tourists in 2015.
 During the 2024, a considerable number of new hotel rooms were built and projected nearly three thousand for 2025, of which 1,500 will be premium rooms.
 On the same year, Estadio Cibao FC was selected among the only two venues to held FIFA U-17 Women's World Cup.
+During the first four months of 2025, nearly 100,000 turist arrived at Cibao International Airport.
+During 2025, Santiago's airport received over 10% of the total number of tourist and visitors to the Dominican Republic.

-In 2025, The Ministry of Tourism of the Dominican Republic, disbursed the first contribution of 82 million pesos for the execution of the projects contemplated in the agreement signed with the institutions that make up Compromiso Santiago, which consists of promoting tourism in Santiago.
-On the same year, The Mayor's Office of Santiago de los Caballeros and the Association of Incoming Tour Operators of the Dominican Republic (Opetur) signed an agreement in Spain, within the framework of the International Tourism Fair (Fitur) 2025, with the aim of attracting tourists to visit the country and promoting the city, with an emphasis on promoting and empowering the Santiago Carnival On the same event, The city of Santiago officially launched a city brand for the world, designed for business, culture and innovation, seeking to highlight the historical richness and dynamism of a city with extraordinary potential in the business and cultural sectors.
+In 2025, The Ministry of Tourism of the Dominican Republic disbursed the first contribution of 82 million pesos for the execution of the projects contemplated in the agreement signed with the institutions that make up Compromiso Santiago, which consists of promoting tourism in the city.
+Later the same year, the Mayor's Office of Santiago and the Association of Incoming Tour Operators of the Dominican Republic (Opetur) signed an agreement in Spain, within the framework of the International Tourism Fair (Fitur) 2025, with the aim of attracting tourists to visit the country and promoting the city, with an emphasis on promoting and empowering the Santiago Carnival.
+In the same event, the city of Santiago officially launched a city brand for the world, designed for business, culture and innovation, seeking to highlight the historical richness and dynamism of a city with extraordinary potential in the business and cultural sectors.

 Among the most important sites to visit in Santiago are: